 - Slowly lower the dumbbells to your chest as you exhale.

-- Grab a weight plate and squeeze it between your hands.
+- Grab a dumbbell (or weight plate) and squeeze it between your hands.

-- Press the weight forward until your arms are straight.
+- Press the weight forward until your arms are straight (or nearly straight), keeping the dumbbell level as you extend your arms out.

-- Pause briefly and bring the weight to your chest as you exhale.
+- Pause briefly and bring the weight back to your chest as you exhale.

 What Muscles Does This Press Work?